University of York: King's Manor

 Located in York city centre, about 2 mi from the main Heslington West campus, the historic King's Manor began as the Abbot's House of St Mary's Abbey and went on to become the headquarters of the Council of the North following the dissolution of the monasteries.
 For many years after 1966, the King's Manor housed the Institute of Advanced Architectural Studies (IoAAS).
 The IoAAS was a postgraduate institute primarily specialising in providing mid-career education for architects and others.
 In particular, it became well known for its one-year Diploma Course in Conservation Studies.
-It is now home to the Archaeology, Medieval Studies and Eighteenth Century Studies departments, and is regularly used by other related departments such as History.
-It has a public restaurant and is used for art displays.

-Not far from the King's Manor is the Minster Library, in Dean's Park.
-Students and staff of the university are able to use the Minster Library, which shares staff and cataloguing with the main university library, and holds the huge collection of early books belonging to the Dean and Chapter of York Minster.

 The university announced in 2024 that it would stop using King's Manor for teaching and research due to the cost of maintaining the property and problems with accessibility, with the departments moving to the main Heslington campus.
+The research centres in humanities, medieval studies, renaissance and early modern studies, and eighteenth century studies, moved to Heslington Hall in 2025, while the Department of Archaeology is planned to move to the Berrick Saul Building in summer 2026.
+The lease for the site, owned by City of York Council, will be taken over by York St John University in 2026.